How to make grading more equitable for students

 While these approaches are commonly used, there are professors, departments and institutions out there who are actively seeking new ways to improve their grading structure to ensure each of their students receive fair and equitable grades based on their efforts.

 How to improve grading:

-- Stop subjective-based grading: If you can’t translate ‘participation’ or ‘student effort’ into a standardized grading scheme, then do not deploy these grading criteria.
+- Stop subjective-based grading: Traditional grading practices have become a barrier to meaningful student learning.
+If you can’t translate ‘participation’ or ‘student effort’ into a standardized grading scheme, then do not deploy these grading criteria.
 Look for tools like a discussion board where student engagement is tracked & monitored throughout the course.
 Being able to quantify participation whereby it is no longer subjective will be imperative in ensuring an educator's inherent bias or prejudice is not taken into account.

 - Utilize anonymous peer grading: Peer to peer assessment if often celebrated by students as an opportunity to receive feedback on their work without the threat of bias opinion being present, because they evaluate each other's work anonymously.
 Peer to peer assessment also ensures more unique and diverse opinions are recognized - the life of a 21 year old, growing up in poverty is likely to be more relatable to that student’s peers rather than to their instructor.

 - Rubric-based Assessment: Providing clearly outlined rubrics for each assignment that show students a pathway to succeed will help students frame their work and ensure subjectivity on the part of the grader, is greatly reduced.